Putting it into Practice

 I am writing to request your approval and support for seeking certification as a Project Management Professional (PMP) from the Project Management Institute (PMI).

 My job responsibilities have expanded recently to include more project management.
 As you know, I have managed several smaller projects over the past two years.
-But following Katie Jones’s resignation, I have been tasked with several larger projects, including managing the rollout of our website redesign and the customer service improvement initiative.
+However, following Katie Jones’s resignation, I have been tasked with several larger projects, including managing the rollout of our website redesign and the customer service improvement initiative.

 While I have developed basic project management skills on the job, PMP certification will equip me with advanced knowledge, skills, and tools necessary to lead complex projects effectively and efficiently.
 PMP training covers subjects such as risk management, resource optimization, and quality control.